 John E. Sawyer

-Dr. Sawyer has conducted research on organizational and work group culture at Dow Chemical, virtual teams at Cisco Systems, and R&D management with DuPont Corporation; and has provided training and development consulting with companies such as AstraZeneca, DuPont Pharma, Hercules, Genentech, Delmarva Power and Warner-Lambert.
+Sawyer has conducted research on virtual teams and R&D management with Cisco Systems and DuPont Corporation, and safety climate at Dow Chemical Company.
+He has provided training and development consulting with companies such as AstraZeneca, DuPont Pharma, Hercules, Genentech, Delmarva Power and Warner-Lambert.

-- Ph.D. in industrial & organizational psychology, University of Illinois, Urbana-Champaign, 1987
+- Ph.D., in social, organizational and industrial psychology, University of Illinois, Urbana Champaign

-- M.A. in industrial & organizational psychology, University of Illinois, Urbana-Champaign, 1985
+- A.M., in social, organizational and industrial psychology, University of Illinois, Urbana-Champaign

-- M.A. in educational counseling, California State University, Fresno, 1979
+- M.A., in counseling psychology, California State University, Fresno

-- B.A. in psychology, California State University, Long Beach, 1977
+- B.A., in psychology, California State University, Long Beach

 - Griffith, T. L., & Sawyer, J. E. (2006) Supporting technologies and organizational practices for the transfer of knowledge in virtual environments.
 Group Decision and Negotiation, 15(4), 407-423.